MichaelLacock/ST7789_Fix/README.md

 I'm includeing the moddified files here too so you can replace them in the "Adafruit_ST7735_and_ST7789_Library" folder in your Arduino Libraries folder.
 Please note that this is a modification of code originally writen by Adafruit Industries.

+Also here's a super easy fix for if you are trying to do the same thing but in Circit Python, just add this when adding the display: display = ST7789(display_bus, width=280, height=240, rowstart=(20), rotation=90)